Shivabajelan/Hawaii-Climate-Analysis-SurfsUp-with_SQLAlchemy/README.md

 #### Part 2: Design a Climate App

 I designed a Flask API based on the queries developed in Part 1.
-I created routes for precipitation, stations, temperature observations, and specified date ranges.
+I created static routes for precipitation, stations, temperature observations, and two other dynamic routs for specified date ranges.

 ## Requirements